Esri/arcgis-maps-sdk-flutter-toolkit/README.md

 import 'package:arcgis_maps_toolkit/arcgis_maps_toolkit.dart';
 ```

+## Examples

+Example applications demonstrating each of the toolkit components can be found in the `arcgis-maps-sdk-flutter-toolkit` Github repository.
+Clone the repository and then within the `example` directory you will find a readme detailing how to run the example applications.

+Alternatively, run the following command:

+`dart pub unpack arcgis_maps_toolkit`

+This will download and unpack the package, including the examples, into the current directory.

+## API reference

+API reference for each of the toolkit components can be found via the ArcGIS Maps SDK for Flutter [developer guide](https://developers.arcgis.com/flutter).

 # Additional resources

 * New to ArcGIS?
 Explore our documentation: [Guide](https://developers.arcgis.com/flutter) | [API Reference](https://links.esri.com/flutter-api-ref)
 * Got a question?
 Ask the community on our [forum](https://links.esri.com/flutter-community).

+# Contributing
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).